Ice base for milk ice: substitute for egg yolk in ice

 Dextrose

-Dextrose or also glucose is a naturally occurring carbohydrate.
-It leads to an improvement in the structure of ice cream and at the same time has a lower sweetening power than normal household sugar.
+Dextrose, or glucose, is a naturally occurring carbohydrate.
+It leads to an improvement of the ice cream structure and at the same time has a lower sweetening power than normal household sugar.

 Locust bean gum

 This is made from the ground seeds of the carob tree.
-It is a natural stabiliser and emulsifier.
+It is a natural stabilizer and emulsifier.
 Locust bean gum prevents the formation of large ice crystals.
-There is an E-number (E410) for this.
-However, you should not be confused by this, as it is approved without restriction for organic products.
+There is an E number for it (E410).
+However, one should not be unsettled by this, because it is approved without restriction for organic products.

 Guar gum

-It works very similar to Johanissbrotkernmehl and is a natural thickener and emulsifier.
+It acts quite similarly to johaniss bread flour and is a natural thickener and emulsifier.
 Guar gum is obtained from the seeds of the guar bean.
-It also has an E-number (E412) and is approved for organic products.
+It also has an E number (E412) and is approved for organic products.

 Tips for the ice base